jbeck018/howlerops/Formula/README.md

 ## Formula Maintenance

 This tap is automatically updated via GitHub Actions when new releases are created.
-The formula is maintained by the SQL Studio team.
+The formula is maintained by the HowlerOps team.

 For detailed information about the tap setup and maintenance, see [HOMEBREW.md](https://github.com/sql-studio/sql-studio/blob/main/HOMEBREW.md) in the main repository.